 - swelling in the throat, which can restrict the air supply thus causing breathing difficulties.

 - severe asthma

 - dizziness

 - itchy skin, generalised flushing of the skin, tingling or itching in the mouth or hives anywhere on the body

 - swelling of the lips, hands and feet

-- abdominal cramps, nausea and vomiting.
+abdominal cramps, nausea and vomiting.

-The treatment for a severe allergic reaction is an injection of adrenaline (also known as epinephrine) into the muscle of the upper outer thigh via an adrenaline auto injector (AAI), such as an epiPen, anapen or jext.
-An injection should be given as soon as a reaction is suspected.
+The treatment for a severe allergic reaction is an injection of adrenaline (also known as epinephrine) into the muscle of the upper outer thigh via an adrenaline auto injector (AAI), such as EpiPen, Jext or Emerade) An injection should be given as soon as a reaction is suspected.